alrichardbollans/wcvpy/readme.md

 # Matching Names In Datasets to the WCVP

+Note this package has been renamed from `automatchnames` to `wcvpy`.

 To cite the WCVP:
 Govaerts R (ed.).
 2023.
 WCVP: World Checklist of Vascular Plants.
 Facilitated by the Royal Botanic Gardens, Kew.
 URL http://sftp.kew.org/pub/data-repositories/WCVP/ [accessed XXXX].